-The program is aimed at graduates which hold a BSc or equivalent degree in Economics, Mathematics, Statistics or a related discipline.
+A BSc or equivalent degree in Economics, Mathematics, Statistics or a related discipline is required.
 At least 15 ECTS in both Economics and mathematics/statistics/econometrics are required.

 Candidates who do not fully meet these credit requirements may in general be admitted on the condition that they successfully complete certain undergraduate level courses.
 If admission is subject to conditions, applicants will be informed thereof in their notification of admission.
 In any case, a regular application must first be submitted in due time.